Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/03_alex_prime.en.md

         </tr>
       </table>
       <p>Without knowing what the Enumeration split will be ahead of time,
-      only two players potentially have to adjust with the melee-swap strat 1/ 3 of the time, while at least two DPS are guaranteed to adjust (with all four DPS potentially having to adjust) with the TTD/HHD strat <em>all</em>
+      only two players potentially have to adjust with the melee-swap strat 1/3 of the time, while at least two DPS are guaranteed to adjust (with all four DPS potentially having to adjust) with the TTD/HHD strat <em>all</em>
       the time, leading to more points of error.</p>
+      <p>This also means that if you are D1 or D2, and you have four people on
+      your side, you are the one that needs to swap to the other side <em>
+      (because your counterpart has already swapped, but you haven't)</em>.</p>
     </td>
   </tr>
 </table>